 - 65% in MATH 1905 or 50% in Mathematics 10-3

-Play an important role supporting ophthalmologists, optometrists, ophthalmic technicians, and opticians while providing a positive experience for patients and clients.
+Optical office assistants play an important role in supporting ophthalmologists, optometrists, ophthalmic technicians, and opticians, while helping to provide a positive experience for patients and clients.

 Individuals are more likely to be successful in this career if they: